 There are two main options here.

-The first situation is that in which you are going to execute a managerial position in the company operating in Spain.
-This is, if you are a large corporate employer.
+The first situation is that in which you are going to execute a managerial position in a company operating in Spain.

 It must clearly state how those specific tasks are regarded as advanced.
 There is no specific guideline here, but dealing with hundreds of clients worldwide has taught us how to specifically prepare this documentation.